by Artyom Bologov

 where the author of this SRFI have contributed function type inspection,

-inspiring derive-check.
+inspiring procedure-check-of.

 Thanks also to Felix Winkelmann for working on CRUNCH compiler, during the use of which the need for type-checking macros manifested.